mrange/fsharpadvent2016/src/perfcollection/README.md

 00007FFD90933121  jmp         00007FFD909330C4
 ```

-This is an for-loop with some clever tricks to avoid expensive divisions.
+This is a for-loop with some clever tricks to avoid expensive divisions.

 Let's compare it with the **PushPipe**: